d-smith/notes/aws/security-specialty/03-iam-s3-policies.md

 * The IAM role must have permissions to replicate objects in the destination bucket.
 * In the replication configuration, you can optionally direct S3 to change the ownership of object replicas to the AWS account that owns the destination bucket.

-Standard architecture solution to secure cloud trail - replicate cloud trail logs replicated to a second AWS account, originating account can't read or access replicated logs.
+Standard architecture solution to secure cloud trail - replicate cloud trail logs to a second AWS account, originating account can't read or access replicated logs.

 What is replicated?